Beardstown’s gift to jazz

 I must have learned from my musician father that the pioneering jazz player Red Norvo was from our home town of Beardstown, Illinois.
 (Red’s sister Portia was a good friend of Dad’s mother, you see.)
 I recognized the name because Norvo appeared occasionally on prime-time TV variety shows in the 1950s and ‘60s.
 He was an unlikely-looking jazz great—nature left him looking like an insurance agent—until he adopted a becoming Van Dyke beard later in life.

-This piece also appeared in the January/February, 2020, issue of the Illinois State Historical Society’s Illinois Heritage magazine, from which it differs slightly but indignificantly.
+This piece also appeared in the January/February, 2020, issue of the Illinois State Historical Society’s Illinois Heritage magazine, from which it differs slightly but insignificantly.

 Everybody's got to be from someplace, and Red Norvo was from Beardstown.
-One of the more fluent jazz musicians of his generation—actually of two generations—the 91-year-old Norvo died on April 6, 1999, in Santa Monica, California.
+One of the more fluent, and influential, jazz musicians of his generation—actually of two generations—the 91-year-old Norvo died on April 6, 1999, in Santa Monica, California.

 His was in most ways the hokiest kind of American success story.
 Boy grows up in the sticks, ventures to the big city, finds fame and fortune.
 As per the script, he reinvented himself along the way.
 He was born Kenneth Norville, and under that name was playing with the Paul Ash Orchestra when Ash mispronounced "Norville" to a reporter and the new name stuck.